Tech-at-DU/d3-tutorial/01-intro-to-d3/readme.md

 # D3 Tutorial

 This tutorial will get you started learning D3.
-This tutorial covers the fundamental concepts.
+The tutorial covers the fundamental concepts you will need.
 Later tutorials will delve into more advanced features in D3.
 D3 is deep, the tutorials here cover a lot but know that there is more!

 D3 is written with JavaScript and runs in a browser.
 D3 is a data visualization library.
 Its purpose is to read data and display that data graphically.
 The name D3 stands for Data Driven Documents.